Millionaires (album): Writing and in-fighting

 As the members lived across the UK, they stored their equipment at Davies' home in Scotland.
 Channelling boredom and ambition, Davies spent December 1997 coming up with 15 potential song ideas.
 He later visited Hunter at his residence in Leeds and showed him the song ideas.
 The pair, plus Booth, continued writing material in Leeds, coming up with "Destiny Calling", "Runaground", and "Strangers".
 Around Christmas, Kulas went home to Canada, accompanied by Davies, who set up a studio space at Kulas' house.
 Booth had spent Christmas relaxing his neck; during this, he considered their label's idea of a greatest hits compilation.

-Tension rose between Booth and bassist Glennie, who saw them not speaking to each other, and the other members being left out of the loop.
+Tension rose between Booth and bassist Glennie, which saw them not speaking to each other, and the other members being left out of the loop.
 Persuaded by manager Peter Rudge, James released The Best Of compilation in March 1998.
-By this point, Davies had accumulated 26-to-27 ideas that he had worked on with Hunter, with lyrical input from Booth.
 It reached number one in the UK, pushing the Titanic soundtrack off the top spot in the process.
 The Best Of was promoted with new singles "Destiny Calling" (a month before release) and "Runaground" (a month after release).
-When the band learned the compilation had topped the chart, they went out to dinner with Gott.
-After this, they went to jam with Gott, working on the new song "Just Like Fred Astaire".
+When the band learned the compilation had topped the chart, they went out to dinner with former member Larry Gott, and subsequently went to jam with Gott (working on the new song "Just Like Fred Astaire").

+By this point, Davies had accumulated about 27 ideas that he had worked on with Hunter, with lyrical input from Booth.
 Davies took the ideas he had to London, where he showed the material to Brian Eno, who was positive about the songs.
 When promoting the compilation, Glennie opted out of some live performances.
 During one radio session for Greater London Radio, Glennie walked out, followed by drummer David Baynton-Power, who was tired of all the in-fighting.
 In April 1998, the band went on a tour of the UK, which was preceded by rehearsals and newly written material at Real World Studios.
 Rudge, concerned with Glennie's health, sent him a letter where he suggested to take some time off.
 Glennie misinterpreted this as the band trying to fire him.
 The members met up in London, with Rudge mediating the encounter, where they worked their issues out.